-Merkato is a sprawling market in the north of Addis Ababa, Ethiopia.
+Merkato market in Addis Ababa, Ethiopia, is a sprawling market.
 It’s not really a market in the traditional sense, with most stalls these days turned into makeshift shops.
 This post is about a visit there during the rainy season.

 I can highly recommend this guidebook to Ethiopia, it’s one of the best guides I have read –